ps2dev/ps2-packer/README.txt

   Just like UPX http://upx.sourceforge.net/ this tool is designed to help you create packed ELF to run on the PS2.
 It has a modular design, so anybody can write any kind of module to it.
-It actually has a zlib module, a lzo module, three ucl modules (n2b, n2d and n2e) and a null module, for demo purpose only.
+It actually has a zlib module, a lzo module, a lz4 module, a lzma module, three ucl modules (n2b, n2d and n2e) and a null module, for demo purpose only.

 Changelog